Gkcloud5/Better-future/Learning/Linux/Advanced/Kernel/System Calls.md

 	* System call enable programs to request and release system resources such as files, network connections and hardware devices.
 * ##### Process control:
 	* It allow programs to create, terminate and manage processes.

 -----------------------------------------------------
 #### Where it comes?

 * System call is a bridge between user interface and kernel.

 -----------------------------------------------------
 #### Explanation about it:

 * A system call is a way for a program running on a computer to request services from the OS.
-* It acts as a bridge between user-level programs(application) and the low
+* It acts as a bridge between user-level programs(application) and the low-level operations performed by the OS.
+* Program passes specific parameters to the system call, indicating what it wants the OS to do.
+* OS receives the system call, checks the validity of the request and performs the requested operation on behalf of the program.
+* Once the OS completes the requested operation, it return control back to the program.

 -----------------------------------------------------
 #### Benefit:

+* It helps OS to efficiently manage system resources.
+* It play crucial role in enforcing security and protection mechanism.
+* It will create,
 -----------------------------------------------------
 #### Simple Explanation: